 Flexibility at the cost of safety:

-is the most flexible type in TypeScript.
+anyis the most flexible type in TypeScript.
 It tells the compiler to turn off all type checking for a variable declared of this type.
-A variable of typeany
+A variable of typeanycan be assigned to a variable of any other type and vice versa without any issues. -

 Use Cases: While overuse of

-can lead to less type-safe and less maintainable code, there are scenarios where it's handy:- When you're migrating a JavaScript codebase to TypeScript and gradually adding types.
+anycan lead to less type-safe and less maintainable code, there are scenarios where it's handy:- When you're migrating a JavaScript codebase to TypeScript and gradually adding types.
 Using

-can be a starting point. - When you're using third-party libraries or code that isn't typed, and creating type definitions is impractical.
+anycan be a starting point. - When you're using third-party libraries or code that isn't typed, and creating type definitions is impractical.

 - In certain metaprogramming scenarios where type dynamism is required.